corentinplumet/corentinplumet.github.io/index.md

 What is interesting with this graph is that it reveals that the countries with a very low and not significant correlation are Norway, Sweden, Finland and Denmark, which all are Scandinavian countries.
 It means that even though these countries experienced an increase of the video games page views percentage during the lockdown period (Norway and Denmark especially because Sweden experienced a very low increase and Finland no increase at all), it's not related to the mobility decrease.
 For Denmark and Norway, the increase in views on Wikipedia pages related to video games during the lockdown is simply part of an overall increase, not necessarily linked to the drop in moblity.
 That's why we notice an increase of video games related pageviews during the lockdown but no correlation with the drop in mobility.

 From all this analysis, 3 conclusions can be drawn: First, the amount of decrease in mobility and the intensity of the lockdown are factors that drive the attention shift towards video games: the less the people are moving, the more they spend time playing video games and doing research about it.
 The second statement is an extension of the first one, in the sense that the mobility decrease intensity doesn't impact its correlation with the attention shift.
 A mobility decrease, no matter its importance, will lead to a proportionnal increase in video games interest.
 The third statement is an exception for the Scandinavian countries.
-These countries may have experienced an increase in videogames research proportionnally speaking, but it's not related to the mobility.
+These countries may have experienced an increase in video games research proportionnally speaking, but it's not related to the mobility.

 However, we need to be aware of the limit of these conclusions.
 What we found is a correlation relation, not a causation one.
 It means that even if it looks like the drop in mobility may be the cause of the attention increase towards video games, maybe there is another factor linked to the pandemic that drives the increase in attention.